mdezc/Razer-Blade-15-Base-2021-Hackintosh/README.md

 # Razer-Blade-15-Base-2021-Hackintosh
 Configuration for getting macOS Big Sur to run on a Razer Blade 15 2021 using OpenCore

+### Note
+Note that the SSD drive that came with the Razer didn't work for me.
+Even with the correct EFI and config.plist my Big Sur installer kept freezin halfway through the install proess.
+It was only after trying a different drive (Samsung 970 EVO) that I was able to complete the installation.

 ## What's working
 - WiFi
 - Battery